Updated May 19, 2023

 What is SSRS?

-In order to work with SSRS, below are the pre-requisites that you should be having as a part of the software:
+To work with it, below are the pre-requisites that you should have as a part of the software:

 - SSDT – SQL Server Data Tools